YamaAndrew/Assignment-1/README.md

 ```

 ## Testing the Node
-To test the motor_controller node, you can publish messages to the /motor_commands topic using the rostopic pub command (in a new terminal).
+**In a new terminal, publish messages to the /motor_commands topic using the rostopic pub command.
 For example:

 To start the motor:
 ```